hashicorp/packer/website/source/docs/builders/azure.html.md

 -   `os_disk_size_gb` (number) Specify the size of the OS disk in GB (gigabytes).
 Values of zero or less than zero are ignored.

+-   `disk_additional_size` (array of integers) - The size(s) of any additional
+    hard disks for the VM in gigabytes.
+If this is not specified then the VM will only contain an OS disk.

 -   `os_type` (string) If either `Linux` or `Windows` is specified Packer will automatically configure authentication credentials for the provisioned machine.
 For `Linux` this configures an SSH authorized key.
 For `Windows` this